dreamRs/billboarder/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Hello, this is a new release.
-This package is an htmlwidget for a D3 charting library : billboard.js
+* Hello, this is an update.

 ## Reverse dependencies